-For a practical scenario, imagine that you have an e‑commerce page on your website where visitors can purchase products and you wish to modify it to be more user-friendly in order to increase the number of sales.
+For a practical scenario, imagine that you have an e‑commerce page on your website where visitors can purchase products and you wish to modify it to be more user friendly in order to increase the amount of sales.
 By utilizing A/B testing, you can create multiple versions of this page with any type of modifications such as a slightly altered layout, graphical design or copy text.
 The alternative pages will then serve as variants of the A/B test.
 While the test is running, it automatically displays different page variants to different visitors and keeps track of all product purchases as conversions.
 When the test completes, after a certain amount of time, you can evaluate which variant encouraged more users to make purchases on the website and use it as the main page.

 With A/B testing, results are tracked for entire page variants, which means that the measured statistics reflect the combined effect of all changes made to each variant.
-If you wish to monitor how individual page modifications affect the behavior visitors, use Multivariate testing, which is another website optimization feature provided by Kentico.
+If you wish to monitor how individual page modifications affect the behaviour visitors, use Multivariate testing, which is another website optimization feature provided by Kentico.

 How A/B testing works